alexdevero/alex-devero-blog/blog-archives/archive-18/24-12-18--getting-started-with-php-the-easy-way-pt2.md

-# Getting started with PHP - The Easy Way Pt2
+# Getting Started with PHP the Easy Way Pt2 - Control Flow

 PHP is one of the programming languages that are very easy to learn.
 You can learn the basic in just a few days.
 This mini series will show you how.
 In this part, you will learn all you need about conditional statements, loops and `break`, `continue`, `include` and `require` statements.
 Make another step towards reaching PHP mastery!